arparaschiv/solar-coronal-inversion/docs/source/index.rst

 The **C**\ oronal **L**\ ine **E**\ mission **D**\ ata\ **B**\ ase inversion is a Python based tool and pipeline that is used to infer magnetic field information from SpectroPolariemtric observations of the Solar Corona.
-This document describes the main concepts, functions, and variables, comprising the CLEDB inversion algorithm for coronal magnetic fields.
+This document describes the main concepts, functions, and variables, comprising the CLEDB inversion algorithm for inverted coronal magnetic fields.

 -----------------------------------------------------------------------------

 **Authors and Contact:**

-| Alin Paraschiv and Philip Judge -- High Altitude Observatory NCAR|UCAR
+| Alin Paraschiv and Philip Judge
+| -- High Altitude Observatory NCAR|UCAR
+| -- National Solar Observatory, AURA

-| arparaschiv *at* ucar.edu  or paraschiv.alinrazvan+cledb *at* gmail.com
+| arparaschiv *at* ucar edu  or paraschiv.alinrazvan+cledb *at* gmail

 -----------------------------------------------------------------------

 ..
 Check out the :doc:`usage` section for further information.

 .. note::
-   Last updated at *update-readthedocs* commit tag.
+   Last updated at the :ref:`*update-readthedocs*<todo-label>` commit tag.

 .. toctree::
    :maxdepth: 3